sabre-io/sabre.io/source/dav/building-a-carddav-client.md

 of different information, and information about information.

-If we look at the protocol from a very high level, we will do a `GET` to receive a vcard, and a `PUT` to update it again.
+If we look at the protocol from a very high level, we will do a `GET` to receive a vCard, and a `PUT` to update it again.

 You _must_ make sure that none of the information you received in a `GET` is lost when you perform the `PUT`.

-Almost every client on the planet will even embed custom non-standard data in vcards.
+Almost every client on the planet will even embed custom non-standard data in vCards.
 If you discard this data when performing `PUT`, you are destroying your users data.

-So a common trick that implementors use is **AND WE DON'T RECOMMEND**
+So a common trick that implementors use **AND WE DON'T RECOMMEND** is

-1. Go through all the properties of a vcard
+1. Go through all the properties of a vCard
 2. Map the properties you support to a local data model
 3. Keep the properties you don't support separately.

-Then when the vcard is uploaded again with `PUT`, the 'unknown' properties are stitched back in.
+Then when the vCard is uploaded again with `PUT`, the 'unknown' properties are stitched back in.

-We consider this to be a bad idea as well, because it ignores several vcard features:
+We consider this to be a bad idea, because it ignores several vCard features:

 * Parameters you may or may not support
 * Property groups